-C. Degree Grade Point Average
+B. Degree Grade Point Average

-- As part of the transition to a new grade point average to determine a student's eligibility for an undergraduate degree, a new Degree Grade Point Average may be used as an alternate to the Adjusted Grade Point Average during the academic year 2002-2003.
+- The Degree Grade Point Average reflects only the last grade earned in courses required in the respective undergraduate degree.
+All prior attempts of courses repeated for credit are disregarded when calculating the Degree Grade Point Average. - The Degree Grade Point Average in the major reflects only the last grade earned in all major courses required in the degree. - The Degree Grade Point Average on courses taken at Southeastern reflects only the last grade earned in Southeastern courses applicable to the student's curriculum. - The Degree Grade Point Average may be used as an alternate to the Cumulative Grade Point Average to determine a student's eligibility for an undergraduate degree.
 The Degree Grade Point Average is not reported with semester grades nor does it appear on the academic transcript prior to graduation.
-It is not used to determine academic standing, campus awards, or honors. - The Degree Grade Point Average reflects only the last grade earned in courses required in the respective undergraduate degree.
-All prior attempts of courses repeated for credit are disregarded when calculating the Degree Grade Point Average. - The Degree Grade Point Average in the major reflects only the last grade earned in all major courses required in the degree. - The Degree Grade Point Average on courses taken at Southeastern reflects only the last grade earned in Southeastern courses applicable to the student's curriculum.
+It is not used to determine academic standing, campus awards, or honors.

-CHANGE OF GRADE
+APPEAL AND CHANGE OF GRADE

-The written appeal of a grade must be submitted within 45 calendar days of grade reports.
-After a grade is recorded in the Records and Registration Office, a change of grade must be approved in sequence by the instructor, the instructor's department head, and the academic dean of the college in which the course is offered.
+After a final course grade is recorded in the Records and Registration Office, a change of grade must be approved in sequence by the instructor, the instructor's department head, and the academic dean of the college in which the course is offered.
 The Change of Grade Form is available to the instructor in the Records and Registration Office.
+No student is ever to be in possession of a Change of Grade Form.